rundeck/rundeck/README.md

 To Build:
 =====

-Primary build is supported with either gradle or maven2+.
+Primary build is supported with gradle.
+More info in the [wiki](https://github.com/rundeck/rundeck/wiki/Building-and-Testing).

 Gradle Build
 =====